Agoric/documentation/main/javascript-modifications/ses-guide.md

 - Describes *realms* and *compartments*.

 This is intended for initial reading when starting to use or learn about Agoric.
-For those knowledgable about or experienced with SES, see the SES Reference](./ses-reference.md) for to use SES without much explanation.
+For those knowledgable about or experienced with SES, see the [SES Reference](./ses-reference.md) for to use SES without much explanation.

 ## What is SES

 SES (*Secure ECMAScript*):
 - Is a JavaScript runtime library for safely running third-party code.
-- Addresses JavaScript’s lack of security.
+- Addresses JavaScript’s lack of internal security.
   - This is particularly significant because JavaScript applications use and rely on third-party code (modules, packages, libraries, user-provided code for extensions and plug-ins, etc.).